kastroe/Jurassic-Park-fan-Game/README.md

 **Work in progress.**

 The project is currently focused on building the island, park infrastructure, Tour Road, major locations, and the foundation for future gameplay.

+Support the Project

+A huge thank you to anyone who chooses to support the project.
+Any donations help cover development costs, tools, hosting, and original or properly licensed assets.
+Every contribution, no matter the size, is genuinely appreciated and helps keep the project moving forward.